University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/README.md

 In this course, the following next-generation sequencing (NGS) datasets/protocols are covered:

-1. Whole genome sequencing/Resequencing
+1. Whole genome resequencing
 2. Transcriptome Sequencing (RNAseq)
-3. Variant Calling
+3.

 Each of these NGS approaches uses similar programs and analysis approaches, such as quality control (quality and sequencing adapter trimming), genome alignment, and downstream visualisation and statistical methods.
 For the major project, you will take a published dataset and complete all the analysis tasks (from raw data to final results) during the course.